danfragoso/chatbot/README.md

 ##

--->Web-based chatbot with voice recognition and text-to-speech written in javascript.<--
+Web-based chatbot with voice recognition and text-to-speech written in javascript.
+It uses p5.js artyom and cleverbot.io.js to work.

 ##